AKST/wikit/README.md

 # Wikit [![travis-ci](https://travis-ci.org/AKST/wikit.svg)](https://travis-ci.org/AKST/wikit)

-A intitive & (hopefully) fast method of reviewing wikipedia article revisions.
+A intuitive & hopefully fast method of reviewing wikipedia article revisions.
 Some cool things about this project.

-- No JS Framework, a libraries based approach (PS I'm not against frameworks)
+- No JS Framework, a libraries based approach
+  - PS.
+I'm not against JS frameworks
 - No CSS Framework, only css libraries
-- Uses Fast HTML APIs
+- Uses cool HTML5 APIs
   - Web Sockets
   - SVG
   - History API
   - Local Storage
-- Written an obcure alt-js lang called PureScript
+- Written an obscure alt-js lang called PureScript
   - Haskell like staticly typed language designed with nice JS interope in mind
   - Originally choose it because I assumed it would something similar to parsec
   - This was actually the main reason I went with a libraries based approach